akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/security-directives/extractCredentials.md

 ## Description

-Extracts the potentially present `HttpCredentials` provided with the request's `Authorization` header, which can be then used to implement some custom authentication or authorization logic.
+Extracts the potentially present @unidoc[HttpCredentials] provided with the request's @unidoc[Authorization] header, which can be then used to implement some custom authentication or authorization logic.

 See @ref[Credentials and password timing attacks](index.md#credentials-and-timing-attacks-scala) for details about verifying the secret.